andrewjong/Self-Correction-Human-Parsing/README.md

 USE ME FOR ANY EASY CLOTH SEGMENTATION.

-I added small changes on top, including 1) a progress bar 2) will recursively find .pngs under the Input\_Directory, and Output\_Directory will reflect the input folder structure.
+I added small changes on top, including 1) a progress bar 2) will recursively find .pngs under the Input\_Directory, and 3) Output\_Directory will reflect the Input\_Directory folder structure.

 # Self Correction for Human Parsing